 Your yearbook cover will be on display in your home, so make it a good one.
 The cover is where your story starts, so pick a photo that sets off the theme of your book.
 If it’s a family album, add your favourite group shot to the cover.
 For a baby book, use your little one’s first photo for the front.
 We’ve got some creative yearbook themes to help you group your images together too, if you need some more ideas to get started.
 Here’s another tip for your cover design: to add an extra creative touch, why not add a 2020 photo mask to the cover?
 But you can also opt for a simple linen cover and have the year printed on it if you can’t choose which image to use on the front.

 Ordering photos from an entire year can be tricky.
 But if you want to arrange your yearbook chronologically, we’ve got some photo organisation tips to help you tidy up your files.
 Once your files are in order, you can arrange them in your photo book like a timeline of your year.
 If you don’t want to sort your photos chronologically, think about grouping them by colour or by theme.
 You can keep images with similar tones together or create a section of shots from any staycations or trips you’ve taken this year.
 You could also dedicate sections of your photo book to the people who made your year amazing.
 Why not keep all the photos of your parents together and then create a new section for your favourite pictures of your friends?

 Have some fun with our design features

-Our in-house illustrators created hundreds of new designs last year to help you customise your photo books.
+Our in-house illustrators have created hundreds of new designs over the past year to help you customise your photo books.
 Have a play around with clip art, backgrounds, masks and frames to make your yearbook unique.
 All of the design features are editable so you can make as many tweaks as you like.
 Our yearbooks are really easy to create, so get stuck in and have some fun.